Quick Contact Form

 If you suffer a dental emergency when the practice is closed (including Bank Holidays) call NHS Direct on 111

-You will be able to speak to a qualified dental nurse who will give you pain relief advice and, if necessary, arrange for you to see an out-of-hours emergency dentist.
+You should be able to speak to a qualified dental nurse who will give you pain relief advice and, if necessary, arrange for you to see an out-of-hours emergency dentist.

 DENPLAN PATIENTS may call either the NHS111 number or Denplan on 0800 389389 for advice and possible referral to a Denplan member dentist.